mfbx9da4/mfbx9da4.github.io/_projects/timer.md

 order: "1.1"
 ---

-A timer util that I found so useful to reuse I decided to package it up as a pip.
+A timer util that I found so reuseful in profiling backend code I decided to package it up as an open source library (pip).
 It allows developers to quickly find bottlenecks in their code with just one line.